SciOmics/SRR_fetch/README.md

 # SRR_fetch
-Script for easily downloading, converting, and compressing SSR files from NCBI
+Script for easily downloading, converting, and compressing SRR files from NCBI

 Arguments:
 1) File with SRR accession numbers